Worst-case convergence analysis of relatively inexact gradient descent on smooth convex functions: Introduction

 Section \ref{sec::several_steps} studies the case where several steps of the methods are performed, and provides computable upper and lower bounds using the PEP framework.
 While performing a tight analysis becomes intractable beyond a few steps due to the symbolic complexity of the resulting equations, the associated semidefinite programs can be explicitly constructed and solved for any number of iterations, allowing to obtain tight numerical performance bounds (albeit with a computational cost that grows with $N$).

 We also provide principled recommendations for the optimal choice of a constant stepsize according to the worst-case rate: as opposed to the exact case analyzed in \cite{taylor2017smooth}, the optimal stepsize does not seem to be very sensitive to the number of iterations.
 This reflects a key difference induced by the relative inexactness model and highlights the importance of adapting algorithmic parameters to account for inexactness.
 Section \ref{sec::conclusion} presents some conclusions.
+All figures from this paper, as well as the associated code, are openly available on \url{https://github.com/Verpierre/Inexact_gradient_descent}.